 Jesus began the prayer that He taught us to pray by addressing God the Father who is in heaven (literally, the heavens (plural)[i], while asking just a few phrases later for God’s will to be done on earth as it is in heaven[ii] (singular).
 (Matt.
 6:10) Our English translations use “heaven” (singular) in both places, and the nuance of the Greek word (in the singular) is used is lost, literally, in the translation.[iii]

-While God the Father exists outside of time and space and inhabits infinite levels of “heavens” (spiritual realities beyond the physical world we know), and acknowledging Him in that sense is important as we direct our attention to God at the beginning of the Our Father, the singular “heaven” we pray for on earth is the sum of God’s purpose (His will).
+While God the Father exists outside of time and space and inhabits infinite levels of “heavens” (spiritual realities beyond the physical world we know), and acknowledging Him in that sense is important as we direct our attention to God at the beginning of the the Lord’s Prayer, the “heaven” (singular) we pray for on earth is something lightly different.
+It is the sum of God’s purpose (His will).
 It is the ideal, God’s perfect will, we are urged to ask for and, thereby, participate in.

 Heaven contrasted to the world conveys the idea of the physical reality being affected and changed by the spiritual reality.
 We tend to think of space/time existence as the “real” reality; while the Bible suggests (urges) to us that the substance of reality is actually found in the spiritual realm, outside of time and space, coexistent with God who is eternal.